ciresdem/noslib/README.md

 # noslib
-Library and programs for accessing NOS data
+NOSlib is a Python library and programs for accessing NOS data.